 90.5 miles / 8,500 Feet

-You will be powered by Macadamia nut pancakes this morning from Ken’s House of Pancakes in Hilo from where we begin our journey to the remote corner of the island called the Puna district.
-Known for the most recent lava flows, the hippie colony of Pahoa and the rugged coastline, the riding in this stunning region delivers!
-We will soak in an ocean front salt water hot pool before we begin our 4,000 ft. climb up to the Volcano Village.
+You will be powered by Macadamia nut pancakes this morning from Ken’s House of Pancakes in Hilo from where we begin our journey to the upper elevations of the island, we venture to the Volcano National Park.
+We begin our 4,000 ft. climb up to the Volcano Village.
 Like so many hidden spots around Hawaii this fairytale road will bring us to one of the only towering Koa forest, many of the trees are 200+ years old and are uniquely Hawaiian.
 These trees are found nowhere else in the world but Hawaii.
 Enjoy the descent and spend some time cycling inside the park, peering out over the active volcanic craters.
-Dinner is on your own this evening.

 92.5 miles / 4,300 Feet